blabla1337/skf-flask/skf/markdown/knowledge_base/221-knowledge_base--Protect_agains_exported_activities_or_content_providers--.md

 ## Description:

-Whenever input from exported activities intents or content providers is not properly validated this input could potentially exploit vulnerabilities on the mobile application depending on the context in where the input is being used.
+Whenever input from exported activities intents or content provided is not properly validated this input could potentially exploit vulnerabilities on the mobile application depending on the context in where the input is being used.